SRT Dark Red Line: Future extensions

 In July 2016, the Thai Cabinet approved the first section of the southern extension from Bang Sue to Hua Lamphong.
 However, the 10 km 4 station northern extension from Rangsit to Thammasat University will be built first and was originally expected to be tendered by September 2018.
 This was delayed and then due to be tendered in the 2nd half of 2019.
 However, the tender has yet again been further delayed until 2021 as the Transport Minister has requested that the new Department of Railways investigate conducting PPP tenders for this extension.
+The decision to change the extensions to PPP projects and tender out the operation of the line with a 50 year concession was opposed by the SRT and SRT union.
 On 10 February 2021, the Department of Railways announced that in April 2021 the SRT would issue the tenders for the north extension to Thammasat University and the south extension to Hua Lamphong station.
 However, the PPP tender process was subject to further review.

 In October 2021, the SRT announced that the PPP tenders would not be released until June 2022 with the aim to sign contracts for the extensions (with 50 year leases) in July 2023.
+However, this was delayed yet again to an initial October 2022 tender release and later a December 2022 date.
+In late October 2022, the SRT again delayed the tender time frame to February 2023 with an aim to sign contracts by May 2023 but the time frame was contingent on new Cabinet approval of an updated budget for the extension.
+At the same time, the SRT decided to defer the bidding for the 50 year operation concession and new EMUs to December 2024.
+Once the concession is contracted the SRTET will cease to operate the line.

+With the 14 May 2023 national elections and the expected time frame in the formation of a new government, it is unlikely that the tenders will be issued until late 2023.
+In late June, a MOT source expressed that the extension is likely be taken to Cabinet in October 2023 for approval of a new budget of 6.5 billion baht to build the extension.
+If approved, a tender could be issued in the first quarter of 2024.

 Construction segments based on M-Map:

 Phase II Rangsit–Thammasat University

-The 8.84 km, 4 stations was approved by Cabinet in 2016 and was expected to be tendered by September 2018.
+The 8.84 km, 4 station extension was approved by Cabinet in 2016 with an expected tender by September 2018.
 The extension to Thammasat University was then to be tendered in the 2nd half of 2019.
-However, the tender has further been delayed until 2021 as the transport minister has requested the new Department of Railways to investigate conducting PPP tenders for this extension.
+However, the tender was further been delayed until 2021 as the transport minister requested that the new Department of Railways investigate conducting PPP tenders for the extension.